Allergy stories: Carly

 Can you tell us about your journey to getting a diagnosis for Zach?

-Every child and every reaction is so different you have to go with your gut instincts.
-Believe it or not Zach’s main reaction in the beginning was a really angry red patch he got on his right cheek, not teething cheek or ‘nothing to worry about’ like I was told.
-We got multiple hives to some foods and to pollen his first summer; again I was told it couldn’t be hayfever as he was “too young”.
+Zach seemed to react to around 50% of what we tried in the beginning!
+Every child and every reaction is so different, you have to go with your gut instincts.
+Believe it or not, Zach’s main reaction in the beginning was a really angry red patch he got on his right cheek.
+We got multiple hives to some foods.

 The weeks and months after having a baby are such a vulnerable time for new mums, and allergies can make this especially challenging.
 How did Zach’s allergies affect this period for you, and what would you say to help other mums in the same position?